cosmofur/EX716/README.md

 Next also has variations which can allow 'reverse' loops or do calculated increments

-Next Index         : Basie Index, will Increment Index by 1 each time.
+Next Index         : Basic Index, will Increment Index by 1 each time.
 NextBY Index A     : Will add constant A to Index (A can be negative) NextByI Index V    : Will add value at V to Index (might be negative or anything)

-One issue to keep track off, the end condition requires Index to match a value Exactly It not For Index 1 to 'somthing over 10' but must match 10 exactly to exit.
+One issue to keep track off, the end condition requires Index to match a value Exactly It is NOT For Index 1 to 'somthing over 10' but must match 10 exactly to exit.

 --------------------------------------------------------------------